Coping with Mid-Life Challenges

 c5

 Just as haters are gonna hate, grudge holders are gonna grudge.
-Think of the Donald Trumps of the world—not only are they going to be SMUG about it, these personality types have a way of making their outright defiance a central part of their personality, wrapping themselves in self-righteousness.
 Grudge holders tend to be simplistic thinkers and childish.
 Remember as a kid, when you saw the world and people as good or evil?
 A person who can’t let go has never developed past this level of thinking.

 No matter how you slice it, it is not a good look.
 It means you have not developed a better way to cope with a trying life situation.
 It is an ineffective way of coping.
 It may be important to get yourself into counseling to process out those feelings and move past the hurt.
 A good clinician can help you take a more balanced approach in your thinking.